olleepalmer/olleepalmer.github.io/services.md

 Increase home loan appointments for a bank
 </li>
 <p>
-...as well as plenty more across a diverse range of industries.
+...as well as plenty more, across a diverse range of industries.
 </p>
 <p>
 <a href="/services/free-consultation">Get in touch</a> for more details.